Boo-Boo’s Story

 Cats often hide discomfort, so when you notice drooling, pawing at the mouth, or food refusal, it’s usually pretty serious.

-Even with his mouth pain, Boo-Boo was still eating a little (a huge relief!), but I could see chewing was hard for him.
+Even with his mouth pain, Boo-Boo was still eating a little, which was a huge relief, but I could see chewing was hard for him.
 I wanted to make sure every bite was easy on him while the swelling went down.

-His swelling got much better after the antibiotic shot , and Boo can chew dry food and treats again.
+His swelling improved significantly after the antibiotic shot, and Boo can now chew dry food and treats again.

 Boo-Boo’s Favorite Comfort Foods

-I quickly learned that texture mattered most when it comes to a sore mouth.
-Food that required chewing was off limits for awhile.
+I quickly learned that texture mattered most when it came to a sore mouth.
+Food that required chewing was off-limits for a while.

 Here’s what worked best for Boo-Boo: